mizzioisf/openhospital-client/README.md

 ```

 - If you select languages en-fr-it, a ICD10 patologies subset is loaded at startup, languages es-pt don't.

+**Windows**

+Dicom functionalities are only available on 32bit JAVA environment.
+If DICOM is needed, 32bit is mandadory.

 - Powershell script (oh.ps1) is still not working

 # New oh.sh